PawanSekhon/PawanSekhonBookStore/PawanSekhonBookStore/README.txt

 added migrations into .DataAccess.
-Reviewed the file for the sql like syntax, clumns updated database by commanding in the console.
+Reviewed the file for the sql like syntax, clumns updated database by commanding in the console. checked tables in sql server and run the application.